agiledev-students-spring-2023/project-proposal-team-kg/README.md

 ### What and why?

 For many people who enjoy playing a sport as a hobby, finding a team or someone else to play with can often times be a struggle.
-Your friends may be interested in playing with you but have time conflicts or a vastly different skill level.
+Your friends may be interested in playing with you, but have time conflicts or possess a vastly different skill level.
 Sports Buddy solves this problem by giving users the opportunity to find other people with similar time availability, age, location, and skill level to play with.

 ### For whom?